nikhilsath/crossbook/README.md

 #### Update Logic
 `update_field` interprets the field type, handles lists for multi-select and foreign keys, coerces booleans and numbers, writes changes with `update_field_value`, and appends a note to `edit_log` when a value changes.

-### Functions in `main.py`:
+### Key Functions and Routes

-The following functions encapsulate the application logic:
+The following functions encapsulate the core logic.
+Route handlers live in the `views` package while database helpers are under `db/`. `main.py` simply registers the blueprints and starts the app:

 | Function & Signature                          | Purpose                                                             |
 |-----------------------------------------------|----------------------------------------------------------------------|